 The answer is simple: by offering a smooth, customer-focused return shipping policy, you give today’s online shoppers exactly what they expect.
 Here are some take-aways from our research:

-- Customers expect to receive their refund for the return of their order within 5 days.
+- European consumers expect to receive their refund for the return of their order within 5 to 6 days.
 Longer is highly unappreciated.